TheLope/clue-tags/README.md

 ### How To

-Requires the [Bank tag layouts](https://runelite.net/plugin-hub/show/bank-tag-layouts) RuneLite plugin
+Requires the [Bank Tag Layouts](https://runelite.net/plugin-hub/show/bank-tag-layouts) RuneLite plugin

 To import, right click the *New tag tab* button and select *Import tag tab with layout*